mgutz/logxi/README.md

 STDOUT.
 Use shell redirection operators to write to file or create a custom `io.Writer`.

 What about formatting?
-Key/value pairs only.
+Key-value pairs only.

 ### License